How do I get the sorting system set up for my building?

 Can I line my kitchen catchers with plastic bags?
 What about those labelled biodegradable or compostable?

 Use only paper bags to line your kitchen catcher and/or compost bin.
-Plastic bags, even those labelled biodegradable or compostable are not accepted as they get entangled in machinery and contaminate compost and reduce its value.
+Plastic bags, even those labelled biodegradable or compostable are not accepted by most waste haulers and composting facilities as they get entangled in machinery, contaminate compost and reduce its value.

 What happens if I don’t participate?